knative/func/docs/guides/func_yaml.md

 The language runtime for your function.
 For example `python`.

+### `template`

+The source code template tailored for the invocation event that triggers your function.
+For example `http` for plain HTTP requests, `event` for CloudEvent triggered functions.

 ## Local Environment Variables

 Any of the fields in `func.yaml` may contain a reference to an environment